 Bringing Out the Dead is a 1999 drama film directed by Martin Scorsese and written by Paul Schrader.
-The film stars Nicolas Cage as Frank Pierce, a sleep-deprived paramedic who hasn't saved a life in months.
+The film stars Nicolas Cage (in the last of a series of films in the late 1990s distributed by Paramount Pictures in North America and Touchstone Pictures internationally, the first two being Face/Off and Snake Eyes) as Frank Pierce, a sleep-deprived paramedic who hasn't saved a life in months.
 The film takes place over the course of several days, as he finds himself frequently haunted by visions of lives he has failed to save.

 Rounding out the cast are Patricia Arquette, Tom Sizemore, Ving Rhames, Marc Anthony, John Goodman, and Cliff Curtis.
 Scorsese himself frequently pops up as the voice of a rather sardonic dispatcher, while another dispatcher whose voice is heard in several scenes is played by Queen Latifah.

 - Activist-Fundamentalist Antics: Marcus fits this like a glove as the EMT who spouts Christian Bible quotes and doctrine to his fellow EMTs, his patients and whomever is watching them work on their patients!
 Especially at the Goth Club where he double takes at his patient's odd stage name, and when he learns from Frank that his patient is still alive but in a drug induced coma, he uses Narcan to fake a miraculous recovery to attempt to convert the club patrons to Christianity.
 We find out how much a Hypocrite Marcus is when he flirts with the female dispatcher and tries to pick up a prostitute while on duty.

 - Ax-Crazy: Tom absolutely adores tormenting victims.
 He especially seems to have it out for Noel, looking for any excuse possible to kick seven bells of shit out of the poor guy.